ubaumann/naf_workshop_NUTS/docs/index.md

 !!! warning

-    At the moment NAPALM does not support Python 3.13 ([PR](https://github.com/napalm-automation/napalm/pull/2137))
+    We recommend using Python 3.12 for this lab

-    Use the older version with `uv`
+    Use the specific version with `uv`
     ```bash
     uv venv --python 3.12
     ```